 Risks and Complications of Total Ankle Replacement

 Total ankle replacement surgery typically lasts between one to two hours, depending on the complexity of the procedure and any additional repairs needed, such as removing prior implants or fixing tendons.
 As with any surgery, total ankle replacement comes with potential risks.
 The most common complications include wound healing issues, infections, and implant loosening.
+It is important to closely monitor the surgical site for signs of infection, delayed healing, or other complications during the recovery process.
 Early complications involve the bone failing to grow into the implant, which typically stabilizes within six months.
 Over time, the implant may loosen or experience wear, requiring revision surgery.
 Additionally, bone overgrowth around the implant may lead to impingement, necessitating future clean-ups.

 Recovery Timeline After Total Ankle Replacement

-Most patients go home the same day after surgery, with about 80% discharged within hours.
-Recovery follows a structured timeline:
+Most patients go home the same day after surgery, with about 80% discharged within hours, though some may need to stay in the hospital for one night for observation.
+Recovery follows a structured timeline based on weeks after surgery:

-• Week 8+: Transition to normal footwear, such as sneakers.
+- Week 8+: Transition to full weight bearing and normal footwear, such as sneakers.

 Full recovery takes approximately three to six months, with continuous improvements in strength and mobility.